 Prudie was rescued on 4th September 2017

-This pup was very weak, but surprisingly feisty, still had its umbilical cord despite looking like a pre moulted pup approx 2-3 weeks old.
+This pup was very weak, but surprisingly feisty, still had its umbilical cord despite looking like a pre moulted pup approximately 2-3 weeks old.
 Also had an ulcer in her right eye and a few bite marks around head and body.

-©Photo credit : BDMLR
+© Photo credit : BDMLR

 Photo by BDMLR

-Prudie The pup was transported to the Cornish Seal Sanctuary for care and rehabilitation.
+The pup was transported to the Cornish Seal Sanctuary for care and rehabilitation.

 Upon arrival at the seal hospital, the pup weighed 12kgs.

-Update - 2nd October 2017 : Prudie was moved to the outside nursery pool on 1st October 2017 for her next stage of rehabilitation.
+Update - 2nd October 2017 : Prudie was moved to the outside nursery pool on the 1st of October 2017 for her next stage of rehabilitation.
+She is currently sharing the nursery pool with other rescued seal pups named Elizabeth and Jewell.

 Prudie´s flipper tag number is 302 (green).